 5. It gives us a more positive outlook on life: Healthy relationships and hobbies that are free of addiction and other dysfunctional patterns will give you a more positive and optimistic general outlook on life.
 When you are engaged in a labor of love, whether it is a pet project, a career or a relationship, your mind enters a state of timelessness and flow.
 All the favorable aspects of being in a state of love culminate into you feeling on top of the world while experiencing balance, joy and equanimity.

-Love is our birthright and it is something that we all have a right to luxuriate in.
-It is the vigorous force that governs the rhythms of the oceans, the forests, the desert and all the beautiful creatures that dwell in them.
-It is the benevolent and loving embrace of this Universal Force that gives life to us all and which we can all tap into to magnify within our personal space.
+Love is our birthright.
+It governs the rhythms of the oceans, the forests, the desert and all the beautiful creatures that dwell in them.
+It is the benevolent Universal Force that gives life to us all, and which we can all access and benefit from.

 All my best on your journey,